Are you looking to get a job in tech and you want tips on getting your foot in the door?

 Starting fresh in any new job is extremely nerve-wracking, especially if it’s a brand new industry for you or you’ve never been paid for your problem-solving skills before.

-You’re going to second guess yourself and have self-doubt, and might even think that you don’t know enough and shouldn’t be there.
+You’re going to second-guess yourself and have self-doubt, and might even think that you don’t know enough and shouldn’t be there.

-First off, yes you do.
-You did the hard work to get there and you don’t need to learn everything in the first week or even a few months.
+First off, yes, you do.
+You did the hard work to get there, and you don’t need to learn everything in the first week or even a few months.

-What you have to realize is that the companies who are hiring Junior Developers have a rough idea of the level of expertise you have now, where your gaps are, and what you need to improve.
+What you have to realize is that the companies that are hiring Junior Developers have a rough idea of the level of expertise you have now, where your gaps are, and what you need to improve.

-They knew this when they hired you, and they know you won’t be as fast and will have questions so don’t beat yourself up about this.
+They knew this when they hired you, and they know you won’t be as fast and will have questions, so don’t beat yourself up about this.

 In fact, be sure to always keep asking questions when you’re uncertain.
 You might think that this makes you seem like you don’t know what you’re doing, but in reality, it’s showing that you care about the details and want to learn, and it will help you get past any doubts or what-ifs almost immediately.